auth0/docs/articles/connections/enterprise/azure-active-directory/v2/index.md

  ![Add Reply URL](/media/articles/connections/enterprise/azure-active-directory/azure-ad-5-1.png)

- It has the following format `https://<domain>.<region>.auth0.com/login/callback` (`region` is omitted if the Auth0 tenant was created in the US)
+ It has the following format `https://<domain>.<region>.auth0.com/login/callback` (`region` is omitted if the Auth0 domain was created in the US)

  Without this step the App consent page will return a "Bad request" error.
-The fine print in the footer of this error page can be used to identify the exact tenant name and missing callback url.
+The fine print in the footer of this error page can be used to identify the exact domain name and missing callback url.

 ## 6. Copy the Client ID and Client Secret to Auth0